inko-lang/inko/docs/source/internals/vm.md

 Processes are scheduled onto a fixed-size pool of OS threads, with the default size being equal to the number of CPU cores.
-This can be changed by setting the environment variable `INKO_PROCESS_THREADS` to a value between 0 and 65 535.
+This can be changed by setting the environment variable `INKO_PROCESS_THREADS` to a value between 1 and 65 535.

-The main thread is reserved for the main process, and the value set in `INKO_PROCESS_THREADS` specifies the number of _additional_ threads to spawn.
-This means that if the value is set to 16, you'll have 16 process threads _in addition to_ the main thread.
+### The main thread

+The main OS thread isn't used for anything special, instead it waits for the process threads to finish.
+This means that C libraries that require the use of the main thread won't work with Inko.
+Few libraries have such requirements, most of which are GUI libraries, and these probably won't work with Inko anyway due to their heavy use of callbacks, which Inko doesn't support.

+### Load balancing

+Work is distributed using a work stealing algorithm.
+Each thread has a bounded local queue that they produce work on, and other threads can steal work from this queue.
+Threads also have a single slot for a process to run at a higher priority.
+This is used in certain cases where we want to reduce latency.

+When new work is produced but the queue is full, the work is instead pushed onto a global queue all threads have access to.
+Threads perform work in these steps:

+1. Run the process in the priority slot
+1. Run all processes in the local queue
+1. Steal processes from another thread
+1. Steal processes from the global queue
+1. Go to sleep until new work is pushed onto the global queue

+### Reductions

 Processes maintain a reduction counter, starting at a pre-determined value.
 Certain operations reduce this counter.
 When the counter reaches zero it's